 As a product design agency, we have been observing these changes closely.
 We are always on the lookout for new UX talent.
 For this article, we've talked with our lead designers who participate in the hiring process and asked them to share some green and red flags to look out for when you're interviewing potential candidates.

-So, how do you know when your team needs a UX designer?
+How do you know when your team needs a UX designer?

-Other professions that may be confused with UX designer are front-end developer and interaction designer(IxD).
-Front-end developers work with code and serve as a link between user interface and developers.
 Interaction designers are close to UX designers, but have narrower responsibilities: they focus only on the moments of interaction between the user and the product.

 What skills to look for?

 Here is an essential but not exhaustive list of both hard and soft skills needed for UX designer: